 The department provides various IT facilities, including the Student Computing Facility which provides individual PCs for your use.
 Many of the department's courses are delivered through blended learning or have a website to support face-to-face study.
 In most cases, online support is delivered through a virtual learning environment.

 Depending on the programme you are taking with the department, you may require accommodation at some point in your student career.
 Rewley House is ideally located in central Oxford; the city's historic sites, colleges, museums, shops and restaurants are only a few minutes’ walk away.
 The department has 35 en-suite study bedrooms, all with high quality amenities, including internet access.

 The Rewley House dining room has seating for up to 132 people.
 A full meal service is available daily.
 The department operates a Common Room with bar for students.

-Annual fees for entry in 2017-18
+Annual fees for entry in 2024-25

-Tuition and college fees are payable each year for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on changes to fees and charges.

 This course has residential sessions in Oxford.
 You will need to meet your travel and accommodation costs in attending these sessions.
 Further, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.